-- Flat – Ensure all of your photos are stored laying flat inside their storage containers.
+- Flat -Ensure all of your photos lie flat inside their storage containers.
 In addition, make sure all photo storage containers are placed on flat surfaces.

-- Fill Boxes to their Capacity, not Over Capacity – Shoving too many photographs inside a storage box will damage your images.
-Fill boxes just to capacity, don’t over-do it.
+- Fill -Fill boxes to their capacity, not over capacity-Shoving too many photographs inside a storage box will damage your images.
+Fill boxes just to capacity, don’t overdo it.

-- Fit Boxes and Photos Correctly – Purchase photo storage boxes and containers that are the right size and fit to contain your images.
-If the box is too large, photos will be tossed around inside every time the box is bumped or moved.
+- Fit -Fit boxes and photos correctly-Purchase photo storage containers that are the right size and fit to contain your images.
+If the box is too large, photos will get tossed around every time the box is bumped.
 If the box is too small, images will be folded and bent inside.

-- Use Dividers that are Non-Acidic – Non-acidic dividers placed in between photographs prevent the chance of your images sticking to one another.
-It also helps preserve the photos from overheating, causing ink to melt.
+- Non-Acidic Dividers– Acid-free paper placed in between photographs prevent the chance of your images sticking to one another.
+It also helps preserve the photos from overheating, which causes ink to melt.

-If you took the time to read this article, you should be fully prepared to professionally store your old photos, preserving your family memories for generations to come just as you had always envisioned.
+Be prepared to store your old photos professionally, preserving your family memories for generations to come just as you had always envisioned.

-If you feel like you’re just not sure what to do with your old photographs, consider the tips and tricks above for safely storing them.
+If you’re unsure what to do with your old photographs, consider the tips and tricks above for safely storing them.
 In time, the photos may become sentimentally valuable to you.
 In this event, you will want to be able to access them without damage.